Did you know about 1.5 million people are living in nursing homes and 1 million elders in assisted living in the USA?

 Have you or a loved one experienced nursing home abuse in South Carolina?
 We can help.

-Give Burriss and Ridgeway a call today and we’ll fight for you.
+Give the Lexington personal injury lawyers at Burriss and Ridgeway a call today and we’ll fight for you.